What is Quality and Patient Safety?

 Reducing Costs

-- Reduction in spending for workers’ compensation claims.
+- Reducing in spending for workers’ compensation claims.

-- Implementation of team documentation into electronic health record, which has been associated with increased staff satisfaction, improved revenues and the capacity of the team to manage a larger volume of patients (i.e. clinical documentation specialists).
+- Documenting into electronic health record by dedicated teams, which has been associated with increased staff satisfaction, improved revenues and the capacity of the team to manage a larger volume of patients (i.e. clinical documentation specialists).
 (Bodenheimer T, 2014)(Reuben DB, 2014)

-- Standardize workflows which result in improving employee satisfaction.
+- Standardizing workflows which result in improving employee satisfaction.